Top 14 Things to Do in Reykjavik

 Then there's Ellidaardalur, in the middle of the city, where you can fish or have a picnic by a small waterfall.
 Ellidaardalur is popular with locals who go jogging or cycling through this inner-city paradise.

-Heidmork is a nature reserve filled with greenery, caves, and secluded BBQ picnic areas.
+Heidmork is a nature reserve filled with greenery, caves, and secluded picnic areas, complete with public grilling facilities.

 Iceland is one of the best places in the world to see the northern lights, and they're certainly one of the things to see in Iceland that everyone wants to experience.
-Take a northern lights tour to hunt this natural phenomenon with the help of an experienced guide.
+Take a northern lights tour to hunt this natural phenomenon with the help of an experienced guide, or embark on your own adventure with an affordable rental car.

 You may be able to spot them from downtown Reykjavik, but the best place to see them within the city limits is by the seaside at Seltjarnarnes, a township just outside Reykjavik.